MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 ```
 Get-CSOnlineUser | select UserPrincipalName, teamsupgrade* | ConvertTo-Html | Out-File "$env:USERPROFILE\desktop\TeamsUpgrade.html"
 ```
-This will create an  HTML  file on the Desktop of the current user with the name "TeasUpgrade.html"
+After running these lines will create an  HTML  file on the Desktop of the current user with the name "TeasUpgrade.html"